lucpizz/Quarantine-Recipe-Machine/README.md

 1. HTML webpages

-   - Index.html - Quarantine-Recipe-Machined main webpage
+   - Index.html - Quarantine-Recipe-Machine main webpage

 2. Asset directory

    - CSS file - attributes to the design of the webpage
-   - JavaScript file - adds the functionality to the Weather Dashboard Program
+   - JavaScript file - adds the functionality to the Quarantine-Recipe-Machine Program

 3. Images directory
    - Screenshot of webpage, Quarantine-Recipe-Machine